Summer Sessions Registration

 Now that you've submitted your Decision Form and are officially enrolled as a Penn Summer Session student, you should begin the process of familiarizing yourself with Penn systems and registering for summer courses.

 - Review the Penn Summer Visiting Student Handbook - The Student Handbook outlines policies and resources for visiting students, including advising, billing, course registration, and academic support services.
 Please refer to this document throughout the summer should you have questions or concerns.

 - PennKey Set Up - Your PennKey is your online identity which provides secure access to online billing and registration.
-Approximately 5-7 business days after submitting your Intent to Enroll form you should receive a set-up code from the Registrar’s Office via e-mail.
+Approximately 5-7 business days after submitting your Decision Form you should receive a set-up code from the Registrar's Office via e-mail.
 Set-up codes are unique and time-sensitive, so please follow all instructions provided and set up your PennKey as soon as possible.
 If you have not received a PennKey setup code within that time frame, you should contact email@example.com.
-If you wish to get it sooner, please allow two business days after submitting your enrollment form before visiting the Registrar’s office.
+If you wish to get it sooner, please allow two business days after submitting your enrollment form before visiting the Registrar's office.
 You will need to show a photo ID.
 Note: Penn employees will utilize their current PennKey and Password for student access.